jreading/HelloWurld/source/_posts/2012-05-15-another-image-proposal-for-responsive-design.markdown

 {% codeblock lang:html %}
 <link
-	rev="alternate"
+	rel="media"
 	href="/phone-images/"
 	media="screen and (max-device-width: 480px)"
-	target="low">
+	type="low">
 <img src="myimage.jpg" lowsrc="myimage.jpg"> // `lowsrc` resolves to '/phone-images/myimage.jpg'
 {% endcodeblock %}

 I believe that this method gives the greatest control, smallest footprint, provides backward compatibillity and the smoothest path to adoption of any techniques that have made the rounds lately.
+The picture element is just too much verbosity and I can't imagine what a page with 20 images would look like.
+The srcset syntax is a joke and not leveraging media queries at all.
 Thoughts?